January is All Asia All Month on LunaCafe. But I eat this spicy Korean soup all year long.

 There was a time in my life that it was not unusual for me to take in three movies in one evening.
 I timed the showings in advance, so I could race from one Seattle movie house to another and slip into a chair just as the previews were ending.
-If the timing was perfect, I could score an espresso or two between shows.
-I can still remember one memorable, caffeine-charged evening that I saw Betrayal, The Grey Fox, and Victor/Victoria back-to-back.
+If the timing was perfect, I scored an espresso between shows.
+I can still remember one memorable, caffeine-charged evening when I saw Betrayal, The Grey Fox, and Victor/Victoria back-to-back.
 All three films were great.
 I practically floated home.

 And as I discovered during this movie crazed period, some of the most memorable movies are subtitled.
 A Man and A Woman, The Last Emperor, and Cinema Paradiso come to mind.
 Subtitles are no barrier for this movie addict.

 Thus, with the advent and ease of Netflix, it was inevitable that I would eventually stumble upon Korean dramas.
-I’ve watched Pasta (twice), Stars Falling from the Sky, Midas, Shining Inheritance, Bread, Love and Dreams, Secret Garden, Full House, Flower Boy Ramen Shop, and probably a couple of others that have slipped from memory.
-My favorites center on honoring and sharing food (naturally): Pasta; Bread, Love and Dreams; Shining Inheritance; and Flower Boy Ramen Shop.
+I’ve watched Pasta (twice), Stars Falling from the Sky, Midas, Shining Inheritance, Bread, Love and Dreams, Secret Garden, Full House, Flower Boy Ramen Shop, and dozens of others that have slipped from memory.
+My favorites center on honoring and sharing food (naturally).

 Out of desperation, I recently bought a case of dried ramen cups from Costco—just to have something to slurp while watching the gorgeous Korean actors eat the real thing.

 But enough of that nonsense.
-It is high time to cross the ramen barrier and learn to make my own Spicy Korean Noodle Soup, or Jjambbong as it is called in Korea.
-Luckily, it couldn’t be easier—but it does entail a trip to the local Asian supermarket for a few of the essential ingredients.
+It’s high time to cross the ramen barrier and learn to make my own Spicy Korean Noodle Soup, or Jjambbong as it’s called in Korea.
+Luckily, it couldn’t be easier—but does entail a trip to your local Asian supermarket for a few of the essential ingredients.

-If you are in Portland, Oregon, head on over to Fubonn Market and pick up Korean fermented hot pepper paste, fresh Korean jjang noodles, fresh ginger, garlic, Chinese chives, baby bok choy, lemon, fresh prawns, and perhaps Korean coarse red pepper flakes.
-You probably already have Kikkoman soy sauce, but if not, pick that up too.
+If you’re in Portland, Oregon, head over to Fubonn Market and pick up Korean fermented hot pepper paste, fresh Korean jjang noodles, fresh ginger, garlic, Chinese chives, baby bok choy, lemon, fresh prawns, and perhaps Korean coarse red pepper flakes.
+You probably have Kikkoman soy sauce, but if not, pick that up too.

 Spicy Korean Noodle Soup (Jjambbong)

-You will find Korean soup noodles, labeled Korean, somen, or jjang noodles, in the fresh noodle section of your local Asian supermarket.
-They are typically about 1/8-inch in diameter and comprised of only wheat flour, salt, and water.
+You’ll find Korean soup noodles, labeled Korean, somen, or jjang noodles, in the fresh noodle section of your local Asian supermarket.
+They’re typically about 1/8-inch in diameter and comprised of only wheat flour, salt, and water.
 In Portland, Oregon.
 Fubonn Supermarket and the Beaverton Uwajimaya are reliable sources for these noodles.